centminmod/centminmod/README.md

 ### Step 1.

-Select the branch you want to install from list at https://github.com/centminmod/centminmod/branches and define it in the variable named branchname typed on SSH command line as follows.
+Select the branch you want to install from list at https://github.com/centminmod/centminmod/branches and use the following command (in your SSH console) to set it:

     branchname=123.08stable

 ### Step 2.

-Actual install, type as root user in SSH these commands, Centmin Mod will have it's install setup at /usr/local/src/centminmod
+To get the Centmin Mod files, run the following commands in a console as root.
+These commands will download the files to `/usr/local/src/centminmod`

     yum -y install wget nano bc unzip branchname=123.08stable